HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/get-hpovauditlog.md

 Use this Cmdlet to retrieve appliance audit log entries.
 Audit log entries can be filtered based on number of entries to return, and a date range.

+{% hint style="info" %}
-Minimum required permissions:  Infrastructure administrator
+Minimum required privileges:  Infrastructure administrator
+{% endhint %}

 ## Examples